 Institute Research Structure

-Previously Department III, directed from 1997 to 2014 by Hans-Jörg Rheinberger, studied experimental systems and spaces of knowledge with a special emphasis on the history of the modern life sciences and the epistemology of experiments.
+The previous Department III, directed from 1997 to 2014 by Hans-Jörg Rheinberger, studied experimental systems and spaces of knowledge with a special emphasis on the history of the modern life sciences and the epistemology of experiments.

-The Institute hosts several smaller, variously funded independent research groups, which are led by Alexander Blum, Jochen Büttner, Elaine Leong, and Viktoria Tkaczyk.
-Their topics range from the history of physics to reading and writing nature in early modern Europe and the production of acoustic knowledge in the transition to the modern period.
-Various institutions, such as the Max Planck Society, the Volkswagen-Stiftung, and the German Research Fund (DFG), fund them.
-They are independent in their research programs.
+The Institute hosts several smaller, variously funded independent research groups, which are led by Alexander Blum, Lara Keuck, and Katja Krause, as well as a Lise Meitner Research Group led by Anna L. Ahlers.
+Their topics range from the history of the final theory program in physics, validation in the biomedical sciences, to premodern sciences of soul and body, and China in the global system of science.
+They are funded by various institutions, such as the Max Planck Society, the Volkswagen-Stiftung, and the German Research Fund (DFG), and are independent in their research programs.